You could be shipping orders out to customers quicker and more efficiently. But if you’re not tracking warehouse performance, you’ll never know how.

 The lower you can get order lead time, the happier your customers are going to be.

 As long as items also arrive in perfect condition, optimising order lead time can also have a direct effect on a more general KPI: order cycle time.
 This is the amount of time between customer orders – bringing improved retention.

 Just looking at the popularity of Amazon Prime illustrates this well.
 According to Business Insider, Prime members spend almost twice as much on Amazon as non-Prime customers.

-Of course, there are many more warehouse management KPIs to keep in mind.
+Of course, there are many more warehouse KPIs to keep in mind.
 But these are seven of the key ones we feel are vital to keep track of.

 Are there any missing warehouse performance metrics from this list?
 Let us know your thoughts in the comments below.

 If you enjoyed this article you may be interested in our Expert’s guide to Black Friday.

 Or, if you want better control and visibilty over our data, you may want to read our guide to Ecommerce ERPs.